-- 1. Tabulation of data
+- 1. Classification and Tabulation of Statistical Data

-- 2. Diagrammatic representation
+- 2. Diagrammatic and Graphical representation of Statistical Data

-- 3. Graphical representation
+- 3. Measures of Central Tendency

-- 4. Mean
+- 4. Measures of Dispersion

-- 5. Median
+- 5. Correlation and Regression

-- 6. Mode
+- 6. Time Series

-- 7. Correlation

-- 8. Regression

-- 9. Mean Deviation

-- 10. Standard Deviation

 A record of lab work should be maintained and submitted at the time of the practical examinations.